dennykane/LOTW/README.md

 there may be an arbitrary number of commands (1,000+) in a given LOTW installation, an early design decision was to work out a concept of "command libraries", such that the commands in a given library may be imported into the current shell's execution context;
-so, to bring in all of the commands in the 'fs' command library, run: `$ import fs`.
+so, to import all of the commands in the 'fs' command library, run: `$ import fs`.

 Here is the way that you can see which commands are in a given library: `$ lib <libname>`.